TehBrian/tehbrian.github.io/_posts/2022-01-27-linux-help.md

 ---
 layout: minimal
-title: Linux Help
+title: "Linux Help"
-description: Notes on how to get help in linux.
+description: "Notes on how to get help in linux."
 ---

 # notes on linux help